Top Rated iconTop Rated

 Details of this retreat

-Why do we look at the speck of our sister’s eye and pay no attention to the plank in our own eye?
-Matthew 7:3
+Why do we look at the speck in someone else's eye and pay no attention to the plank in our own eye? -Matthew 7:3

-In this retreat we will explore the benefits of becoming familiar with our self-critical thinker, that dark part in us that prevent us to manifest our true Self fully.
+We will explore the gifts of becoming familiar with our self-critical thinker, that dark side that prevent us from fully manifest our true Self.

-In a safe environment, you'll allow yourself to explore those parts of yourself that are hidden from you, but that your loved ones and coworkers know very well.
+In a safe environment, you will allow yourself to explore those parts that are hidden from you, but that your loved ones and coworkers know all too well.

-You will explore the no so quiet forest of your soul, journal, walk and meditate about this estranger inside you.
+We will explore the not-so-quiet forest of our souls.
+We will journal, walk and meditate about this estranger within.

 Getting Here